Humane-Documentation/Spree/business_logic/geography.md

 differing taxes, shipping methods, etc.

 ### [Zone](../models/Zone.md) (model)
+* Collection of either countries or states
+* Order's Shipping Address (country or a state) defines its zone and limits available Shipping Methods
+* Order's zone determines its:
+  * *shipping zone*: Can limit available shipping methods
+  * *tax zone*: Determines applicable tax rules
+* Each shipping method is assigned to only one zone

 > Add new states and countries to zones so the system can accurately calculate tax and shipping options

+## Geography Preferences
 *  `Spree::Config` preferences allows control of appearing address fields such as
 * State field can be disabled by using the `Spree::Config[:address_requires_state]` preference
 * You can allow an "alternate phone" field by using `Spree::Config[:alternative_shipping_phone]`